How Fusion Teams & Low-Code Enhance Software Delivery

-In fact, Gartner goes as far as to make the ability to deliver composable applications through Fusion Teams as one of the five critical capabilities by which they measure low-code vendors in the 2020 Magic Quadrant for Enterprise Low-Code Application Platforms.
+Gartner even goes as far as to make the ability to deliver composable applications through Fusion Teams one of the capabilities by which they measure low-code vendors in its latest Magic Quadrant for Enterprise Low-Code Application Platforms.

-In the Critical Capabilities for Enterprise Low-Code Application Platforms report, the analyst firm defines the Fusion Team Composable Application Use Case as “assembled application experiences from a portfolio of multi-sourced building blocks.
+In their Critical Capabilities for Enterprise Low-Code Application Platforms report, Gartner defines the Fusion Team Composable Application Use Case as “assembled application experiences from a portfolio of multi-sourced building blocks.
 These are custom application experiences for specific end-user roles and individuals.
 Building blocks may include packaged business capabilities, SaaS, API products in marketplaces, existing data sources, event channels, cloud services, and custom local services.
 These are custom application experiences for specific end-user roles and individuals.”

 Small next step?
 Next big leap.